danielsaidi/DocumentKit/README.md

 ## Demo Application

-The demo app lets you explore the library on iOS and macOS.
+The demo app lets you explore the library with iOS, macOS, and visionOS.
 To try it out, just open and run the `Demo` project.

 ## Support my work

-You can [sponsor me][Sponsors] on GitHub Sponsors or [reach out][Email] for paid support, to help support my [open-source projects][GitHub].
+You can [sponsor me][Sponsors] on GitHub Sponsors or [reach out][Email] for paid support, to help support my [open-source projects][OpenSource].

+Your support makes it possible for me to put more work into these projects and make them the best they can be.